samoscon/membersactivities-framework/README.md

 Steps to deploy the basic framework in Apache2 web server with Oracle (or MariaDB) database running in a Linux environment:

-1. Create a root folder for your project with the name [Your Name of the root folder]
+1. Create a root folder for your project with the name [Your Name of the project root folder]
 2. Execute in your project root folder "composer init".
 Add following dependencies to your composer.json:

     "require": {